 Most people aged 65 or over wake up at least once a night to go to the bathroom.[1,2] And shockingly, some people over the age of 60 briefly wake up as many as 150 times a night, compared to just five or so times a night as a young adult.

-Do we sleep less as we get older?
+Could this be because we actually need less sleep as we get older?
+No!

-The idea that we sleep less as we get older is just one of many pervasive myths about sleep.
-It’s not true that we sleep less as we get older, or that we need more, or less, sleep.
-In fact, we need around the same amount of sleep (7–8 hours) throughout our entire adult lives to feel properly rested.
+The idea that we need less sleep as we get older is just one of many pervasive (and damaging) myths about sleep.
+The truth is that we need around the same amount of sleep (7–8 hours) throughout our entire adult lives to feel properly rested.
 So, why the confusion?

 In many ways, taking an afternoon nap is a smart approach to sleep.
-Sadly, while many younger adults would love a siesta, schedules rarely allow for naps at work.
-One thing’s for sure, retirees shouldn’t feel indulgent for catching a quick cat-nap if they feel sleepy mid-afternoon.
+So, if you’re a retiree and feel sleepy mid-afternoon, there’s no need to feel indulgent for catching a quick cat-nap where you can.